connervieira/PredatorFabric/INTEGRATION_IMAGE.md

 This document explains how to integrate Predator Fabric with a receiver system.

 These instructions explain the process of handling images sent by Predator Fabric.
-For information regarding result receiving, see the [INTEGRATION_RESULTS.md](INTEGRATION_RESULTS.md) document.
+For information regarding receiving results, see the [INTEGRATION_RESULTS.md](INTEGRATION_RESULTS.md) document.

 ## Structure